 The IMPACT test combined with computerized posturography is a reasonable method of assessing the consequences of a head injury to cognition and balance.
 The main problem, of course, is that there rarely is a pre-injury baseline.
 Both the IMPACT test and posturography have methods of detecting invalid tests.

 We offer IMPACT testing for individuals with concussions in our dizziness practice.
+We think it is mainly useful for measuring the rate of recovery.

 We were recently (2015) puzzled to get an advertisement from Athletico Physical therapy for "BNA" testing.
 BNA was defined as "Brain Network Activity".
 We wondered - -what is BNA testing ?
 And why is a physical therapy chain testing brain networks -- we thought that physical therapists took care of physical injuries.
 We didn't think that they diagnosed brain networks, or for that matter, treated brain networks.
 The advertisement is here.